toshi0607/Go-FAQ-Japanese-Edition/original.md

 program helps everyone.

-Finally, concurrency aside, garbage collection makes interfaces simpler because they don't need to specify how memory is managed across them.
+Finally, concurrency aside, garbage collection makes interfaces simpler because they don’t need to specify how memory is managed across them.

 This is not to say that the recent work in languages like Rust that bring new ideas to the problem of managing